Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Results

-In the DM scenario (Table~\ref{table:oracle_perf}), the distinction between models diminishes considerably, with all deep approaches performing close to the chance level: the best ROC-AUC does not exceed $(51.3{\pm}1.7){\%}$ (\acrshort{cl}~CNN-1D), and F1 values remain around $10{\%}$.
-Here, KAN architectures perform slightly worse in clustering quality (i.e., NMI~=~0.5\% for \acrshort{dc}~KAN) compared to CNN models (i.e., NMI~=~2.4\% for \acrshort{dc}~CNN-1D), while PCA drops significantly to (ROC-AUC~=~42\%, NMI~=~5\%, F1~=~3\%), confirming its inability to separate emitters when signal variability is dominated by the message content.
+In the \acrshort{dm} scenario from Table~\ref{table:oracle_perf}, the distinction between models diminishes considerably, with all deep learning approaches performing close to the chance level: the best ROC-AUC does not exceed $(51.3{\pm}1.7){\%}$ (\acrshort{cl}~CNN-1D ), and F1 values remain around $10{\%}$.
+Here, \acrshort{kan} architectures perform slightly worse in clustering quality (i.e., NMI~=~0.5\% for \acrshort{dc}~\acrshort{kan}) compared to CNN models (i.e., NMI~=~2.4\% for \acrshort{dc}~CNN-1D ).
+At the same time, PCA drops significantly to (ROC-AUC~=~42\%, NMI~=~5\%, F1~=~3\%), confirming its inability to separate emitters when signal variability is dominated by the message content.